byu-cpe/ecen520_student/spi_cntrl/SPI_cntrl.md

 ## SPI Controller

-The first task for this assignment is to create an SPI controller (or SPI "Main").
+The first task for this assignment is to create a generic SPI controller that can be used to support a variety of application specific controllers.
 The SPI controller is responsible for communicating with SPI "Subnode" sharing the SPI bus.
 Review online resources to become intimately familiar with the SPI protocol ([wikipedia](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface), [Analog Devices](https://www.analog.com/en/analog-dialogue/articles/introduction-to-spi-interface.html), and